How to Build Digital Dexterity in the Workplace (+Benefits)

 Adopting and harnessing technology can be made simple with hands-on learning modules, design-forward thinking (such as empathy and customer journey maps), and A/B testing.

-You can take an evolved approach to software onboarding by using a digital adoption platforms (DAP) such as Whatfix to enable your employees with in-app guidance and on-demand support – all in the flow of work.
+You can take an evolved approach to software onboarding by using a digital adoption platform (DAP) like Whatfix to enable your employees with in-app guidance and on-demand support – all in the flow of work.

-With Whatfix, organizations are empowered to create in-app guided content with a no-code editor that overlays on top of any SaaS cloud, desktop, or mobile application your company uses.
+With Whatfix, organizations can create in-app guided content with a no-code editor that overlays on top of any SaaS cloud, desktop, or mobile application your company uses.

 Whatfix enables organizations to build digital dexterity across the workplace with: